 Tip #11: Walk

 Walk around!
 Even if it’s a small town, just go out and walk around and explore where the locals go.
-You see more by walking than by driving.
+You see more by walking than when you’re driving.
 And you will possibly bump into a hidden treasure that is not listed in a guide book or a blog.

 Tip #12: Be Spontaneous!

 Say “Yes!”
 Keep your options open.
 Try something new.
 You never know what will happen.
-Some of my best memories have been from trying something I would normally not try.
+Some of my best memories have been from trying something I/we would normally not try.

 If you’re visiting a town, talk to the locals and shop owners.
-You will get the best recommendations for restaurants, cafes, and local hidden gems.
+You will get the best recommendations for restaurants, cafes, and local hidden gems straight from the people who live in the area.

 YOU MIGHT ALSO LIKE: